bespoke-silicon-group/bsg_replicant/regression/README.md

 This directory contains the following files:

 - `Makefile`: Contains targets for regression (Run `make help` for more information)
+- `f1.mk`: A makefile fragment for executing regression binaries on F1.
+Used in all of the sub-folders.
 - `compilation.mk`: A makefile fragment for building regression binaries.
-Used in all of the sub-folders.
+Used in f1.mk.
+- `regression.mk`: A makefile fragment for running regression and reporting results.
+Used in f1.mk and cosimulation.mk
 - `cl_manycore_regression.h`: A C/C++ Header file with useful regression functions
 - `targets.mk`: A makefile fragment that lists the sub-directories of this folder.